-Preheat oven and Prepare Baking Dish – Preheat the oven to 350 degrees.
+Prep– Preheat the oven to 325 degrees.
 Grease a 9 x 13 casserole dish with spray oil or butter.

-Whisk Together the Wet Ingredients – In a large mixing bowl, whisk together the eggs, honey, milk, Greek yogurt, vanilla and canned pumpkin.
+Combine Wet Ingredients – In a large bowl, whisk together the eggs, honey, milk, Greek yogurt, pumpkin and vanilla.

-Add the Dry Ingredients – With a large wooden spoon, stir in the spices, baking powder, salt, oats, nuts and chocolate chips until well blended.
+Add the Dry Ingredients – With a large wooden spoon, stir the spices, baking powder, salt and oats into the milk mixture until well blended.

-Pour into Baking Dish and Bake – Pour the pumpkin oatmeal mixture into the prepared pan and bake at 350 degrees for 50 minutes or until the middle seems firm to the touch.
+Bake – Pour the pumpkin oat mixture into the prepared baking dish and bake at 325 degrees for 50 minutes until the edges are golden brown and the middle seems firm to the touch.

 tips for success: